Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Getting called for jury service is a routine fact of life for most Americans.
+Getting called for jury service is a routine part of life for most Americans.
 But if that summons to civic duty comes in the form of a phone call or email, be suspicious: It’s probably a jury duty scam.

-Other fraudsters will ask for personal information such as your Social Security number and date of birth, supposedly so they can check court records but really so they can steal your identity.
+Others will ask for personal information such as your Social Security number and date of birth, supposedly so they can check court records but really so they can steal your identity.

 Some aim for maximum menace, trying to browbeat you into complying.
 Others play good cop, sympathetically promising to help you clear your name and recoup the payment down the road.